PeterC66/m4ops/NotesStandardsPractices.md

 ## Overview

-This is an eclectic, pragmatic working document to help me remember how to do things, and evolving as I get more experience.
+This is an eclectic, pragmatic working document to help me remember how to do things, and evolving as I get more experience (or change technologies!).
 It has lots of links for useful reference.
 Be aware that although the intention is there, it is likely that at any time the code will not meet the standards by a long way.
 There is also lots of stuff here that I do not understand yet!

 Although fairly complex, this is a simplified approach to aid understanding, development and maintenance, and has been adapted in the light of experience.
 See other possibilities in [M4OPS2 Other Technical Possibilities](M4OPS2OtherTechnicalPossibilities.md), although as we go on any that are actually used will be moved from there into this document.